madskjeldgaard/HarmonicToolkitSC/README.md

 ### Patterns

-All of these pattern examples use the `\mtranspose` key in Pbind to transpose each midi note using one of the harmonies chosen.
+All of these pattern examples use the `\ctranspose` key in Pbind to transpose each midi note using one of the harmonies chosen.
 This is neat because then you can write a melody in either `\degree` or `\midinote` and keep that melody seperate from your harmony.

 #### Pbind: Simple arpeggio